Author: Madeline Miller

 I could give this book all the stars in the sky and it still wouldn’t be enough to convey how much I loved it.

-The entire book revolved around Circe, who in Greek mythology appears in the Odyssey when Odysseus washes up on her island.
-She is also a goddess of magic and a witch.
 It was written in the first person, from Circe’s perspective.
 Normally, I find books written in the first person frustrating but her voice was so raw and compelling that it reeled me in and refused to let go.
 I felt as if I were Circe.
 I didn’t just feel what it was like to ‘be in her shoes’ I felt what it was like to wear her skin, to fear her fears and to think her thoughts.
 I was fully immersed in the story.

 “I will not be like a bird bred in a cage, I thought, too dull to fly even when the door stands open.
 I stepped into those woods and my life began.”